 Start with a good foundation

 The initial phase of your healing may take the longest and produce the least ‘visible’ results because you have to build your foundation first.
 You have to start at the roots of your illness and just like building a house, laying the groundwork and pouring the foundation don’t look like much, but they are of crucial importance.
-For example, let’s say you were born by Caesarean and never received that crucial first implantation of beneficial gut bacteria (as you were squeezed through your mother’s vagina).
-Or your mother did not have much good bacteria to pass onto you.
-And then perhaps you were given antibiotics; which was never followed by probiotics.
+For example, let’s say you were born by Caesarean and never received that crucial first implantation of beneficial gut bacteria (as you were squeezed through your mother’s vagina), or your mother did not have much good bacteria to pass onto you.
+Then perhaps you were given antibiotics, which was never followed by probiotics.

 So now, in addition to not having a healthy microbiome in your gut, you’re actually teeming with bad bacteria and yeast (Candida).
-Treating and resolving such an infection can take anywhere from three months to a year.
-But once you get that infection under control, you’ll see improvement.
-And by the time you completely eradicate that infection, you’ll probably have automatically eliminated your diarrhea, constipation or spastic colon.
+Treating and resolving such an infection can take anywhere from three months to a year, but once you get that infection under control you’ll see improvement.
+By the time you completely eradicate that infection, you’ll probably have automatically eliminated your diarrhea, constipation or spastic colon.

 The holistic path

 Remember that stress is a huge component of IBS and anything that causes you stress is not going to help you heal.
 Therefore, first and foremost, you must always follow your own gut and introduce change at a pace that feels right for you.

 This merges all aspects of your body/self and allows you to tread the pathway of healing together – as a multi- dimensional but unified being, with all parts relating to and supporting each other.
 It releases you from viewing and treating your body or your intestines as something functioning independently of you and your desires.